geotsiokos/affiliates-rankings/README.md

 <p>and 6 conditions:</p>
 <p><quote>10, 20, 30, 40, 50, 60</quote></p>

-<p>Each time an affiliate registers throught the affiliates registration form, he will be added automatically to Rank 1.
+<p>Each time an affiliate registers throught the affiliates registration form, he will be added automatically to Rank 1. <br />
 In order to be promoted to the next level, Rank 2, the affiliate must have earned at least 20 referrals and so on....</p>

 ## API
 <p>You can change the group names and promotion conditions by using the following filters:</p>